123shan321/Group05_SHAN-ZIYAO/README.md

 With an average size of `200.000 x 100.000` pixels per WSI at the highest zoom level, it is impossible to directly train a CNN to predict the labels `negative`.
 Therefore, the problem has to be divided into sub tasks.
 Extract smaller pieces from WSIs that the WSIs are divided into `smaller pieces (tiles)` with a fixed size, e.g. `256 x 256` pixels.
 Each tiles is labeled with `positive` or `negative`.

-Our training data is stored as single `hdf5` file. `hdf5` stores data as key-dataset pair, similar to `dictionary` in python.
+Our training data is stored as single `hdf5` file if anything fails. `hdf5` stores data as key-dataset pair, similar to `dictionary` in python.
 Each key stands for each slide, and each dataset consists of tile for the slide.
 The keys are named as following:

 ```
 "patient_#_node_#_tumor" # positive slide